The views expressed by the host on this program make more sense than anything anybody else out there is saying.

 Yes, sir.

-Where Bob Barker went.
+Where Bob Barker went?

-Bob Bob Who went there?
+Bob who went there?

-Bob Bob Barker's right guy who retired.
+The guy who retired.

-Yeah, I know who he is.
+Yeah, I don't know who he is.

 A big animal rights nut.

-Um where what what is global awareness?
+What is global awareness?

 Well, global awareness is teaching Americans because Americans are pretty much in the lower level of understanding geography and what's going on around them.